MLton/mltonlib/com/ssh/extended-basis/unstable/readme.txt

 Extended Basis Library
 ----------------------

-   This library implements a number of minor extensions to the signatures and structures of the Standard ML Basis Library [1].
-These extensions are done in a non-intrusive manner by simply rebinding the signatures and structures of the basis library.
+   This library implements a number of extensions to the signatures and structures of the Standard ML Basis Library [1] as well as several additional modules.
+The extensions are done in a non-intrusive manner by simply rebinding the signatures and structures of the basis library.
    The reason for extending the basis library in this way is that the extensions are naturally associated with specific basis library modules.
 Extensions include things like isomorphisms and embeddings (pairs of the form (toX, fromX)), bounds (pairs of the form (minX, maxX)), and simple utility functions such as isZero, isEven and isOdd.

 Info